-The GP is the place to start.
+Your GP is the place to start.
 The GP will do a screening, and if they are not clinically concerned, they will offer reassurance and advice.
 If the GP is unsure as to whether the person has an eating disorder, they will consult with the local CAMHS / ED team and monitor things.
 The GP may examine the person and take blood tests or an ECG.
 If the GP is clinically concerned, they will refer to the local CAMHS (Child and Adolescent Mental Health Services, or CAMHS ED team, if established) for a further assessment.
 If they are worried about the person’s physical health, they may refer them to a hospital for medical care.

-Step 2 – A) Child and Adolescent Mental Health Service (CAMHS)* Assessment or B) Child & Adolescent ED team Assessment**
+Step 2 – A) Child and Adolescent Mental Health Services (CAMHS)* Assessment or B) Child & Adolescent ED team Assessment**

 Eating disorder assessment involves a multidisciplinary assessment at a clinic.
 This includes a clinical interview with the child and parents, a physical examination, investigations and questionnaires.
 It can take up to 2 hours.
 The aim is to make the correct diagnosis of the child’s needs and to identify other conditions or complications that may be similar or related such as depression or medical conditions.
 The doctors on the team will review the child’s blood results and liaise with their GP about their physical health.
 Their weight and height will be measured.